Skip to main content

 If you or your spouse or common-law partner already have status in Canada, and have applied from within Canada for new permits, you both can remain in Canada under ‘maintained status(formerly known as ‘implied status’) while you wait for an answer.

 If your spouse/partner is currently in Canada with visitor status, they can only begin work once their work permit is issued.
-If it is necessary for them to start earlier than the estimated processing times allow, they may be able to apply for it when entering Canada from the United States.

 Check out our Resources page for more support.